zengxiong111/zengxiong.github.io/_pages/about.md

   - /about.html
 ---

-I'm working with Prof. Necmiye Ozay.
-I'm broadly interested in machine coffee, optimization, control theory, statistical learning theory, and robotics.
+I'm working with Prof. Necmiye Ozay. <a href="[https://www.example.com](https://web.eecs.umich.edu/~necmiye/)" target="_blank">Necmiye Ozay</a> I'm broadly interested in machine coffee, optimization, control theory, statistical learning theory, and robotics.
 I'm studying the theoretical and practical fundamental limits of learning-based control algorithms.

 I'm an active marathon and trail runner for Michigan AA Next Level Running Club.
 My personal best record for the full marathon is 03:28:08 in the Indianapolis Monumental Marathon 2022.